 The Drug Enforcement Administration (DEA) has established eight classes of drugs.
 Those classes are narcotics, stimulants, depressants, hallucinogens, steroids, marijuana/cannabis, inhalants, and designer drugs.
-In this section a closer examination will be made of the drug classes that are impacting Texas in general, and Region 5 specifically, and the trends that the data is showing.
+In this section, a closer examination will be made of the drug classes impacting Texas and Region 5 specifically, and the trends the data is showing.